The Kernel Density Integral Transformation: Methods

 For supervised learning preprocessing, the KD-integral transformation must accomodate separate train and test sets.
 Thus, it is desirable that it be estimated quickly on a training set, efficiently (yet approximately) represented with low space complexity, and then applied quickly to test samples.
 For the Gaussian kernel, we compute and store KD-integrals at $R = \min(R_{\mathrm{max}}=1000, N)$ reference points, equally spaced in $[0, 1]$.
 New points are transformed by linearly interpolating these KD-integrals.
 This approach has runtime complexity of $O(R N_{\textrm{train}})$ at training time and $O(\log(R)N_{\textrm{test}})$ at test time, and space complexity of $O(R)$.
 While this approach offers tunable control of the error and efficiency at test-time, the tradeoff between precision and training time is not ideal, as shown in Figure \ref{fig:approx}.

 To address this, we applied the $\mathrm{poly}(|x|)e^{-|x|}$ kernel \citep{hofmeyr2019fast} to our setting.
-The polynomial-exponential family of kernels, parameterized by the order $K$ of the polynomial, can be evaluated via dynamic programming with runtime complexity $O(KN)$, eliminating the quadratic dependence on the number of samples.
-We use polynomials of order $K=4$ with coefficients $\beta_{i \in \{0,\dots, K\}} \propto 1/i!$, which yields a smooth kernel with infinite support \citep{hofmeyr2019fast}.
+The polynomial-exponential family of kernels, parameterized by the order $\kappa$ of the polynomial, can be evaluated via dynamic programming with runtime complexity $O(\kappa N)$, eliminating the quadratic dependence on the number of samples.
+We use order $\kappa=4$, which yields a smooth kernel with infinite support that closely approximates the Gaussian kernel with an appropriate rescaling of the bandwidth \citep{hofmeyr2019fast}.
+More details are given in the Appendix.

-As shown in Figure \ref{fig:approx}, this approach offers a 10x to 100x training time speedup at a fixed precision level across a range of bandwith factors, compared to interpolation of the Gaussian KDE.
-Furthermore, it results in almost a 1000x speedup compared to exact evaluation of the Gaussian KDE cdf.
+As shown in Figure \ref{fig:approx}, for 10k samples, this results in almost a 1000x speedup compared to exact evaluation of the Gaussian KDE cdf, across a range of bandwidth factors.
+It also offers a 10x to 100x training time speedup at a fixed precision level, compared to naively speeding up the Gaussian KDE by subsampling data points then interpolating as usual.

 Our software package, implemented in Python/Numba with a Scikit-learn \citep{pedregosa2011scikit} compatible API, is available at \url{https://github.com/calvinmccarter/kditransform}.